thalsi/npm/README.md

 - When you run npm install, npm installs the required packages into your project root directory in a folder called node_modules.
 ## commands

+0. npm init
+ * command:- npm init
+ * flag:- -y

 1. npm install
+  * command:- npm i
+  * command:-  install <package>
-   flags: - -S is the same as --save, and -D is the same as --save-dev
+  * flags: - -S is the same as --save, and -D is the same as --save-dev
-  * npm install <package>
-  * npm i

 2. npm uninstall
-  * npm uninstall <package>
+  * command:- npm uninstall <package>
-  * npm un
+  * command:- npm un

 3. npm update
-  flags: -g
+  * flags: -g
+  * command:
-  * npm update <package>
+  - npm update <package>
-  * npm up
+  * command:- npm up

 4. npm -l
-    - dispay full usage info
+  - dispay full usage info.

-5.
+5. npm outdated
+ - installed packages are currently outdated.

+6. npm remove
+ - uninstall the pakage.json

+7. npm audit
+ - npm audit is a built-in security feature, that scans your project for security vulnerabilities.

+8. npm cache clean --force
+- The errors are categorized as:
+- Random errors
+- Permission errors
+- No space
+- Version control error
+- Invalid JSON

+9. npm ci
+ - There is a package-lock.json
+ - The project must have an existing package-lock.json
+ - It will never write to package.json or any of the package-locks: installs are essentially frozen.

 ## reference
 - [The Complete Guide To Npm ](https://medium.com/analytics-vidhya/the-complete-guide-to-npm-ac52fbc43f6c)